How to receive the Holy Eucharist Worthily

 Please don’t follow the poor lost souls; pray for them.
 Today, what priests are teaching these truths?
 I tremble!
 Does anyone have ears that can hear?
 “When the Son of Man comes, will he find faith on earth?”
 (Luke 18:8).

-Please understand, it doesn’t matter how good of a person we believe we are, how many works or sacrifices we make or how many prayers we pray or how much knowledge of the faith we have, to truly receive Holy Communion worthily, we must love God enough to “prepare ourselves for so great and so holy a moment” (CCC #1385) with a humble contrite heart and hate our sins enough to have:
+Please understand, it doesn’t matter how good of a person we believe we are, or how many works or sacrifices we make, pr how many prayers we pray, or how much knowledge of the faith we have, to truly receive Holy Communion worthily, we must love God enough to “prepare ourselves for so great and so holy a moment” (CCC #1385) and approach Him with a humble contrite heart and hate our sins enough to have:

 - confessed and stopped all known mortal sin,